praisetompane/computation/5_software_and_its_engineering/0_software_notations_and_tools/1_general_programming_languages/3_computer_programming/README.md

 ## References
 - Van Roy P, Haridi S. 2004.
 Concepts, Techniques and Models of Computer Programming.
 The MIT Press.
-- Sipser, M. 2012.
+- Sipser, M. 2013.
 Introduction to the Theory of Computation.
-3rd ed.
+3rd edition.
 Cengage Learning.

 # Legend
 **Q**: Question for later research <br>